 2. Designing Digital Platforms

 The second session turns from “why platforms can scale” to “how they are designed to make money without breaking participation.”
 That shift matters because a large user base is not itself a business model.
 Platform strategy has to specify who pays, why they pay, and how monetization interacts with network growth.
-The session also opened with brief housekeeping and a topic map that named the same blocks the notes now follow more closely: digital-platform business models, revenue generation, connectivity platforms, matching-platform pricing, versioning, and data as a strategic asset.
-The original session video is 1.
+The session also opened with brief housekeeping and a topic map that named the same blocks the notes follow here: digital-platform business models, revenue generation, connectivity platforms, matching-platform pricing, versioning, and data as a strategic asset.

 2.1 Introduction and housekeeping: a business model is a monetization logic, not a growth slogan